kevinoid/fs-file-sync-fd/README.md

 [![Version on NPM](https://img.shields.io/npm/v/fs-file-sync-fd.svg?style=flat)](https://www.npmjs.com/package/fs-file-sync-fd)

 Standalone version of `fs.readFileSync`, `fs.writeFileSync`, and
-`fs.appendFileSync` from
-[nodejs/node@08039628](https://github.com/nodejs/node/commit/08039628), which
-accept file descriptor arguments for synchronously reading and writing to open file descriptors.
+`fs.appendFileSync` which accept file descriptor arguments for synchronously reading and writing to open file descriptors (a change introduced in [nodejs/node@08039628](https://github.com/nodejs/node/commit/08039628), which first appeared in Node v6.0.0).

-This module uses the `fs` module sources and tests from [nodejs/node@08039628](https://github.com/nodejs/node/commit/08039628) with only the changes necessary to support older versions of Node.js (e.g. replacing octal literals with decimal to support v0.12 and earlier).
+This module uses the `fs` module sources and tests from [nodejs/node@08039628](https://github.com/nodejs/node/commit/08039628) with subsequent updates and only the changes necessary to support older versions of Node.js (e.g.  replacing octal literals with decimal to support v0.12 and earlier).

-When running on a version of Node.js which includes `08039628`, the `fs` functions will be returned in preference to the versions in this module.
+When running on Node v6.0.0 or later, the `fs` functions will be returned in preference to the versions in this module.

 ## Introductory Example